-$$T{corr} = 1.03 \cdot T{ori} - 0.9 \quad (1)$$
+150 $$T{corr} = 1.03 \cdot T{ori} - 0.9 \quad (1)$$

-where T{corr} is the bias-corrected temperature (°C) and T{ori} is the originally observed temperature (°C).
+where $T{corr}$ is the bias-corrected temperature (°C) and $T{ori}$ is the originally observed temperature (°C).
 While we acknowledge that the difference in spatial representativeness (point vs. grid) may lead to some uncertainties in the comparison, this topic is out of scope in this study.
-We assume that ~~the SNOTEL stations are spatially representative around the areas, and~~ more than 800 SNOTEL sites across the western U.S. would be sufficient to quantify macroscale LSM SWE uncertainties.
+We assume that more than 800 SNOTEL sites across the western U.S. would be sufficient to quantify macroscale LSM SWE uncertainties.

-2.3 Principal Component Analysis
+155 2.3 Principal Component Analysis

 Principal Component Analysis (PCA) is a multivariate technique that is widely used to analyze a data table containing several variables that are generally dependent and inter-correlated (Abdi & Williams, 2010).
 It extracts important information about relationships among the variables and expresses them as a set of new orthogonal variables, called principal components (PCs).

-160 The PC loading measures the correlation between the PC and variables.
-Therefore, variables with similar loadings for a given PC can be dependent on the same common factor and are positively correlated.
+The PC loading measures the correlation between the PC and variables.
+Therefore, variables with similar loadings for a given 160 PC can be dependent on the same common factor and are positively correlated.
 The goal of using PCA in this study is to identify the spatial similarity of the SWE difference between LSMs and observations to that of the potential error sources.
-In our case, the data matrix arranges the SWE errors, SWE_bias, and four potential error sources including winter total precipitation bias, P_bias, precipitation difference between two precipitation partitioning methods, P_phase, snow ablation

-165 difference for the accumulation period as a proxy of melting physics, Ablation, and mean bias in winter air temperature, T_bias, in columns and the 809 SNOTEL sites in rows.
-The "SWE_bias" is calculated by the ensemble mean SWE subtracted from the corresponding SNOTEL SWE for each station.
-The potential sources of the error are obtained from the comparison between
+In our case, the data matrix arranges the SWE errors, SWE\bias, and four potential error sources including winter total precipitation bias, P\bias, precipitation difference between two precipitation partitioning methods, P\phase, snow ablation difference for the accumulation period as a proxy of melting physics, Ablation, and mean bias in winter air temperature, T\bias, in columns and the 809 SNOTEL sites in rows.
+The "SWE\bias" is calculated by the ensemble mean SWE subtracted from the corresponding SNOTEL SWE for each station.
+The potential sources of the error are obtained from the comparison between SEUP and SNOTEL observations.
+Data in the matrix was standardized (so called "scaling") such that the mean and standard deviation of each variable is zero and one, respectively.